MetroCard: EasyPayXPress MetroCard

 The EasyPayXPress MetroCard functions like a pay per ride or unlimited MetroCard, but is automatically refilled from a linked credit or debit card.
 An EasyPayXpress account is opened with either $30 or a 30-day unlimited balance of $121.
 As of January 2015, another $45 is automatically added for Pay-Per-Ride customers when balance drops below $20.
 To reduce this, a one-time payment may be made online before the balance drops below $20.
 All rules for standard pay per ride or unlimited cards apply, and EasyPay customers can review the account and ride usage online.
 Reduced-fare EasyPay version converts from Pay-Per-Ride to Unlimited rides (during that billing cycle) once the value of fares used meet or exceed the cost of a reduced-fare 30-Day Unlimited Ride card.
 Express bus fares do not contribute, and EasyPay cannot be used on PATH trains.
 As of March 2025, the EasyPayXPress Metrocard has been discontinued in favor of the new OMNY System.

 AirTrain JFK Discount MetroCard

-The AirTrain JFK Discount MetroCard offers ten trips on AirTrain JFK at $26.50.
-This card can only be purchased at specially marked MetroCard Vending Machines.
-It can be refilled, and once done so, becomes a Pay-Per-Ride MetroCard.
+The AirTrain JFK Discount MetroCard offered ten trips on AirTrain JFK at $26.50.
+This card was only purchased at specially marked MetroCard Vending Machines.
+It could be refilled, and once done so, became a Pay-Per-Ride MetroCard.
 However, although the AirTrain fare is also payable using a regular Pay-Per-Ride MetroCard, no discount is given for Pay-Per-Ride cards.
-There is also an unlimited-ride 30-day card that costs $40 and is only valid on AirTrain JFK.
+There was also an unlimited-ride 30-day card that costed $40 and was only valid on AirTrain JFK.
+These discounts were replaced by OMNY in June 2026.

 Unlimited MetroCard

-As of 2023, four types of Unlimited-ride MetroCards are sold:
+As of 2023, four types of Unlimited-ride MetroCards was sold: